-- Do they have a ?
+- Do they have a relapse prevention plan?
 And if so, are they aligned with what it says and on board with a plan to track their recovery with objective measures?
 An accountability plan with frequent weight checks, like Ouellette put in place with her daughter, might be a smart choice.

 - Are they aware of what triggers their eating disorders?
 When those triggers arise, are they comfortable reaching out for support and using coping skills?